HarshaVardhanScsbs/GPS_TOLL_BASED_SIMULATION_PYTHON-/README.md

 Click on “Extensions” and press "App Script," which opens a new window for typing your script code.
 Paste Your Code:

-Delete any code in the editor and paste your provided code:
+Delete any code in the editor and paste this code:

 ```javascript
 var spreadSheet = SpreadsheetApp.openByUrl("YOUR_GOOGLE_SHEET_URL");